microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     runtimeclass Button
     {
-        // Button can use ToolTip instead of content which requires empty content Button();
+        // Button can use ToolTip instead of content which requires empty content.
-        Button(String content);
+        // Argument attribute is required and uses the ArgumentSerializer construct

-        // Sets the text to display on the button.
+        // to add arguments to the button.
-        Button SetContent(String content);
+        Button(ArgumentSerializer serializer);
+        Button(String content, ArgumentSerializer serializer);

-        // Sets the Icon source for the button.
+        // Sets the IconUri for the button.
-        Button SetIconUri(String iconUri);
+        Button SetIconUri(Windows.Foundation.Uri iconUri);

         // The tooltip for a button, if the button has an empty content string.
         Button SetToolTip(String toolTip);

-        // Sets if the Button will be a context menu action.
+        // Sets the Button as context menu action.
-        Button SetIsContextMenuPlacement(Boolean isContextMenuPlacement);
+        Button UsesContextMenuPlacement(); // AllowContextMenuPlacement

         // Sets the ButtonStyle to Success or Critical Button SetButtonStyle(ButtonStyle buttonStyle);

-        // Sets the ID of an existing AppNotificationTextBox in order to have this button display to the right of the input.
+        // Sets the ID of an existing TextBox in order to have this button display to the right of the input.
         Button SetInputId(String inputId);

-        // Adds a key(without value) to the activation arguments that will be returned when the App Notification or its buttons are clicked.
-        Button AddArgument(String key);

-        // Adds a key/value to the activation arguments that will be returned when the App Notification or its buttons are clicked.
-        [default_overload]
-        Button AddArgument(String key, String value);
-        Button AddArgument(String key, Int32 value);
-        Button AddArgument(String key, Double value);
-        Button AddArgument(String key, Single value);
-        Button AddArgument(String key, Boolean value);

         // Retrieves the XML content of the button.
         String GetXml();